TheoFABIEN/My-Outdoor-Archive/README.md

 >
 > <ins>**This will permanently delete all your archived hikes, points, and photos.**</ins> Make sure to back up anything important before doing this.

-## Data & Privacy

-Everything stays on your machine.
-No account, no cloud sync, not telemetry.
-The map tiles come from OpenStreetMap and that is the only third-party service involved.